 The performance of salmon stocks in England and Wales is assessed using a compliance scheme designed to give an early warning that a river has fallen below its CL.
 An approach introduced in 2004 provides a way of summarising the performance of a river's salmon stock over the last 10 years (including the current year), in relation to its CL.
 Bayesian regression analyses are applied to egg deposition estimates from the last 10 years, on the assumption that there might be an underlying linear trend over the period.
 The method fits a 20 percentile regression line to the data and calculates the probability that this regression line is above the CL, and thus that the CL will be exceeded four years out of five (the management objective).
 If there is a low probability (< 5%) that the 20 percentile regression line is above the CL, the river fails to comply (i.e. is regarded 'at risk').
-If the probability is high (> 95%), the river complies in that year (i.e. is 'not at risk'), whereas between these probability values we cannot be certain of the stock status (the river is assessed as either 'probably at risk' $(5\% or 'probably not at risk' <math>(50\% \le p < 95\%)$ ).
+If the probability is high (> 95%), the river complies in that year (i.e. is 'not at risk'), whereas between these probability values we cannot be certain of the stock status (the river is assessed as either 'probably at risk' (5% ) or 'probablynot at risk' ( $50\% \le p < 95\%$ )).
 The results are in broad agreement with the previous compliance scheme used prior to 2004.
 The current scheme also allows the 20 percentile regression line to be extrapolated beyond the current year in order to project the likely future performance of the stock relative to its CL, and so assess the likely effect of recent management intervention and the need for additional measures.

-The compliance plots for the rivers Clywd, Tywi, Glaslyn and Ogwen, for the years 2004-2013 are shown below as examples.
-These include individual egg deposition estimates (solid dots) for these years, the 20 percentile regression lines and (shaded) 90% confidence intervals, and the CL lines (represented by up to three symbols: X, O and $\Delta$ ).
+The compliance plots for the Rivers Lynher, Plym, Derwent and Coquet for the years 2004-2013 are shown below as examples.
+These include individual egg deposition estimates (black dots on the graphs) for these years, the 20 percentile regression lines and (shaded) 90% confidence intervals, and the CL lines (represented by up to three symbols: X, O and $\Delta$ ).

-When the upper bound (95 percentile) of the regression line confidence interval is below the CL line the river is judged to be failing its CL (i.e. there is a $\geq$ 95% probability of failure or the river is 'at risk').
-For example, this is the case on the Tywi from 2011 to 2018, the Clwyd from 2004 to 2010 and the Glaslyn from 2004 to 2009 and is indicated by the X symbol on the CL line.
-When the lower bound (5 percentile) of the regression line confidence interval is above the CL line the river is judged to be passing its CL (i.e. there is a $\leq$ 5% probability of failure and the river is 'not at risk').
-This is the case on the Ogwen from 2004 to 2010 and is indicated by the $\Delta$ symbol on the CL line.
+When the upper bound (95 percentile) of the regression line confidence interval is below the CL line the river is judged to be failing its CL (i.e. there is a ≥95% probability of failure or the river is 'at risk').
+For example, this is the case on the Lynher from 2009 to 2016 and the Plym from 2004 to 2015 and is indicated by the X symbol on the CL line.
+When the lower bound (5 percentile) of the regression line confidence interval is above the CL line the river is judged to be passing its CL (i.e. there is a ≤5% probability of failure and the river is 'not at risk').
+This is the case on the Derwent from 2004 to 2011 and the Coquet from 2004 to 2014 and is indicated by the $\Delta$ symbol on the CL line.
 For all other years on these rivers, the shaded confidence interval of the regression line overlaps the CL line and so the status of the river is judged as 'uncertain' (i.e. the probability of failure is >5% but <95%, and the river is either 'probably at risk' or 'probably not at risk').
-This is the case, for a period, on all four rivers shown above and is indicated by the O symbol on the CL line.
-In these cases, for the years when the O symbol is present and the regression line is above the CL line the river is classed as 'probably not at risk'; similarly when the opposite applies i.e. the regression line is below the CL line, then the river is classed as 'probably at risk'.
+This is the case on the Lynher from 2004 to 2008 and in 2017 to 2018, on the Derwent from 2012, the Coquet from 2015 and on the Plym from 2016 and is indicated by the O symbol on the CL line.